glrn/nlp-disaster-analysis/README.md

-# Analysis of Panic and Alert on Social Media
+# Detection and Analysis of Disaster-Related Tweets
 ### Final Project // Advanced Methods in Natural Language Processing @TAU // Spring 2017

 ### 1. Usage

 The project may be used for completing one of the three following tasks:
-- Classifying tweets as `disaster` or not related.
+- Classifying tweets as `disaster-related` or `not disaster-related`.
 - Classifying `disaster-related` tweets as `objective` or `subjective`.
 - Extract `named-entities` from `disaster-related` tweets.